-Special rules relating to insurance and other benefits often apply if you’re working in a job title that requires you to be a student in order to hold that title (a “student-status job”).
+Special rules relating to insurance and other benefits often apply if you’re working in a job profile that requires you to be a student in order to hold that title (a “student-status job”).

 This page gives you information about insurance benefits.
 For charts outlining the eligibility requirements for other benefits, including the tuition reduction benefit and resident (in-state) tuition entitlement, please see the Student Employee Benefits page.